 The study of religion is a collaboration between students and faculty at Gettysburg.
-Religious Studies students have the opportunity to work with faculty members on a thesis during their senior year.
+Religious Studies students have the opportunity to work with faculty members on a thesis or project during their senior year.

 - Ashley Rotchford, "Coptic Christians and Muslims in 20th Century Egypt: A History of Tension and Differentiation" (2012)

 - Kyra Jenny, "The Jewish Sabbath: The Eternal Unity of God and Socio-Spiritual Ethics (2012)

 - Anne-Marie Valentine, "Dimensions of Identity:Exploring Religious Intolerance in Pakistan’s Education System (2012)

 - Paul McCoy, "A Religious Experience: The Relationship Between the Religion and Music of Olivier Messiaen" (2010)

 - Kristen Olsen, "Resurrection and Love in Harry Potter", (2010)

 - Annabelle Myers, "Na'ii'ees: The Apache Sunrise Dance" (2009)